-For instance, if your check-in URL is examplechurch.com/nextgen-checkin, you could use the URL examplechurch.com/nextgen-checkin/2/14/18,19 to load the kiosk with the ID of 2, use the check-in configuration with an ID of 14, and group types with IDs of 18 and 19.
+For instance, if your check-in URL is examplechurch.com/nextgen-checkin, you could use the URL examplechurch.com/nextgen-checkin/setup?KioskId=2&CheckinConfigId=14&GroupTypeIds=18,19 to load the kiosk with the ID of 2, use the check-in configuration with an ID of 14, and group types with IDs of 18 and 19.
 This is really useful if you have specific devices that always load the same configuration.

 However, what if you have a lot of kiosk devices?
 It can be impractical to provide a unique URL to every kiosk, even if you want all of them to use the same check-in configuration.
 Luckily, Rock can go get the kiosk ID for you.
 If a CheckinConfigld is passed into the Check-in Admin block but a Kioskld is not passed in, Rock will attempt to look up the Kioskld for you using the client's IP address to find a matching Device in Rock.
-However, because the Kioskld is required in all the routes, the only way to have it be blank is to explicitly name the parameters.
-So, you would use a URL of examplechurch.com/nextgen-checkin?CheckinConfigId=14&GroupTypeIds=18,19 instead of something like examplechurch.com/nextgen-checkin/\/14/18,19 to enable the kiosk lookup.
+So, you would use a URL of examplechurch.com/nextgen-checkin/setup?CheckinConfigId=14&GroupTypeIds=18,19 to enable the kiosk lookup.